-Port Elgin Pumpkinfest was created when an extensive town business plan study encouraged the Town of Port Elgin and the Business Improvement Area to create a "shoulder season" event or attraction to extend the tourist season to attract additional tourist dollars.
+Port Elgin Pumpkinfest was created when an extensive study of the town business plan encouraged the Town of Port Elgin and the Business Improvement Area to create a "shoulder season" event, or attraction, to extend the tourist season to attract additional tourist dollars.

-The first weigh off, called "The Great Pumpkin Event" was held in 1986 with crowds of 200 and pumpkins weighing in at 250lbs.
-The festival was only one day and held at Coulter's Parkette in downtown Port Elgin.
-The festival did not take place in 1987 as the Committee was in the process of becoming part of the World Pumpkin Confederation.
-In 1988, the paper work was complete and the name "Port Elgin Pumpkinfest" was adopted.
-Throughout the 1980's Port Elgin Pumpkinfest moved from the Parkette to the Casino and then to the Port Elgin Arena.
-The festival grew in numbers from 200 to 6,000 and at the end of the decade remained the only official WPC Weigh Off site in Ontario.
+The first weigh off, called "The Great Pumpkin Event" was held in 1986 with crowds of 200 and pumpkins weighing up to 250lbs.
+The one day festival was held at Coulter's Parkette in downtown Port Elgin.
+In `987, there was no weigh-off as the Committee began the process of becoming part of the World Pumpkin Confederation (WPC).
+By 1988 the paperwork was complete and the name "Port Elgin Pumpkinfest" was adopted.
+Throughout the 1980's the festival moved from downtown to the beach casino and then to the arena.
+The festival grew in numbers from 200 to 6,000 attendees, and at the end of the decade it remained the only official WPC Weigh Off site in Ontario.

-The 1990's saw many changes for Port Elgin Pumpkinfest.
+The 1990's brought many changes for Port Elgin Pumpkinfest.
 In 1991 the Port Elgin & District Chamber of Commerce became the sponsoring body of the festival and moved it to the Port Elgin Curling Club.
-1992 had the festival becoming a two day event hosting the WPC Weigh Off on Saturday and a local Weigh-Off on Sunday.
-The festival outgrew its new home after the 1993 festival and moved to the grounds of Saugeen District Secondary School in 1994.
-That year saw crowds of 22,000 visitors and had more than 30 events and attractions held over the two days.
-The addition of the Cinderella's Carriage Antique and Classic car show happened in 1995 with 120 cars lining the downtown core.
-To help with the rising number of visitors, Port Elgin Pumpkinfest added shuttle buses to the festival in 1996 and celebrated its 10th Anniversary with attendance figures close to 40,000.
-In 1997 Port Elgin Pumpkinfest left the WPC and became an Independent Weigh-off Site that offered a prize package of more than $33,000.00.
-1998 and 1999 were award winning years for Port Elgin Pumpkinfest as attendance continued to grow.
-The festival received the People's Choice Award in 1998 and swept the Festival and Events Ontario Awards in 1999 in its budget category.
+1992 was the first year that the festival became a two day event, hosting the WPC Weigh Off on Saturday and a local Weigh-Off on Sunday.
+The festival outgrew its home at the Curling Club in 1993 and expanded to the grounds of Saugeen District Secondary School in 1994.
+That year Port Elgin Pumpkinfest welcomed crowds of 22,000 visitors and had more than 30 events and attractions over the two days.
+Cinderella's Carriage Classic Car Show was added in 1995 and 120 cars showed up to line the downtown streets of Port Elgin.
+To help with the rising number of visitors, Port Elgin Pumpkinfest added shuttle buses to the festival in 1996 and celebrated its 10th Anniversary with attendance figures close to 30,000.
+By the end of the 1990's the crowds continued to grow and the festival began receiving recognition awards from Festival and Events Ontario.

 - February 13, 2014